haacked/haacked.com/_posts/archived/2005-05-05-microsoft-reverses-its-position-on-anti-discrimination-bill.aspx.markdown

 ---
 layout: post
-title: "Microsoft reverses its position on anti-discrimination bill"
+title: Microsoft reverses its position on anti-discrimination bill
 date: 2005-05-05 -0800
 comments: true
 disqus_identifier: 3040
 categories: []
+redirect_from: "/archive/2005/05/04/microsoft-reverses-its-position-on-anti-discrimination-bill.aspx/"
 ---

 From Scoble's blog we hear that...

 > MAJOR NEWS.
 Steve Ballmer is sending email to all Microsoft employees